Terms & Conditions

 5.4 TT will not be held liable for any monies paid to Suppliers in advance for their services, and the Suppler then ceases operation.
 TT will endeavour to engage a suitable replacement and the Client will be required to pay any additional costs incurred.

 5.5 Baggage is the responsibility of the Client.
 Restrictions may apply as to the weight, number of items and nature of the baggage for air travel.
 The Client must comply with such restrictions.
 Lost, damaged or delayed baggage is subject to the terms and conditions of carriage of the relevant carrier.
 TT is not responsible for, and the Client releases TT from, any liability for any lost, damaged or delayed baggage.

 6. Medical Conditions

 6.1 It is the Client’s sole responsibility to take all appropriate medical advice prior to departure as to whether the Client is fit enough to undertake the tour and as to the vaccines, medications and other precautions appropriate to the tour.

 6.2 The Client acknowledges that medical services and facilities may not be readily available during the tour, and that no medically qualified personnel will accompany the tour.

-6.3 Clients must inform TT prior to commencement of the tour of any medical conditions, which may affect the Client’s ability to participate in the tour.
+6.3 Clients must inform TT at the time of making a reservation (or any stage thereafter should the client become aware of a medical condition) of any medical conditions, which may affect the Client’s ability to participate in the tour.

 6.4 The Client acknowledges and agrees that TT and its Suppliers may in their sole discretion exclude the Client from the tour or any activity if TT or a Supplier considers that the Client is unable to safely participate in the tour or activity as a result of a medical condition.